 Iola Roberts Elementary School

-- Iola Roberts Elementary School's student population of 380 students has declined by 10% over five school years.
+Iola Roberts Elementary School's student population of 380 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-4|